I-Atlas/I-Atlas.github.io/README.md

 ## 🧰 Addition

-I also have a small api for this page
+I also have a small api for this page.
-.
 You can see the repository [here](https://github.com/I-Atlas/iliya-bolotov-server).
 ## 📄 License

-The project is licensed under the [Apache license 2.0](https://github.com/I-Atlas/iliya-bolotov/LICENSE).
+The project is licensed under the [Apache license 2.0](https://github.com/I-Atlas/iliya-bolotov/blob/master/LICENSE).